GabrielMochi/linkedin-connections-hack/README.md

 Increase your number of connections on Linkedin with this simple script

 ## How to
 Just put the copy the script inside index.js file and paste it on your browser.
-When pasting, make sure you are on the "My Network" page (https://www.linkedin.com/mynetwork)
+When pasting, make sure you are on the "My Network" page (https://www.linkedin.com/mynetwork <- paste the code in this page through browser devtools console)